-This Baby Parrot Costume DIY is easy with FREE pattern templates.
+This DIY Baby Parrot Costume is easy with FREE pattern templates.
 On a budget?
-This can be made for less than $12 using a hoodie and felt!
+This can be made for less than $15 using a hoodie and felt!

 My oldest son is pirate crazy.
 This kid gets up every morning and immediately asks for his “Yo ho” boots (pirate rain boots).
 He carries around his pirate sword more often than not, and every paper towel roll from the last 3 months is now in his possession as a “spyglass.”

 This is my first year as a SAHM, so I needed to do Halloween on a budget.
 I didn’t like how dark and gloomy most of the pirate costumes available at the store were so the only solution was to make my own.

 While I could pretty much repurpose things we have, along with some fabric to transform mom, dad, and toddler into pirates, a baby parrot costume was not going to be as simple, but I was up for the challenge.
 Anything for a great photo opp!

 Actually, this DIY project was much easier than I anticipated because I took a major shortcut by using a red hooded jacket!

 What You’ll Need to Make a Baby Parrot Costume: